Luke Appling

-Lucius Benjamin "Luke" Appling (April 2, 1907 – January 3, 1991), nicknamed "Old Aches and Pains" was an American shortstop in Major League Baseball who played his entire career for the Chicago White Sox (1930–1950).
+Lucius Benjamin Appling (April 2, 1907 – January 3, 1991), nicknamed "Old Aches and Pains", was an American professional baseball shortstop who played 20 seasons in Major League Baseball for the Chicago White Sox (1930–1950).
 He was elected to the Baseball Hall of Fame in 1964.

 Born in North Carolina, Appling briefly attended Oglethorpe College.
 He was signed by the minor league Atlanta Crackers in 1930 and debuted with the Chicago White Sox later that year.
 He interrupted his career to serve in World War II in 1944 and 1945.
 He played for Chicago until 1950, then was a minor league manager and major league coach for many years.
 He served one stint as an interim major league manager in 1967.
 He died in Georgia in 1991.

 Early life and career

 Appling was born in High Point, North Carolina.
 He attended Fulton High School in Atlanta, Georgia.
 He later said that he had been lefthanded, a trait that he shared with his father, until he was in high school.
 At that point, he said that he became righthanded because he wanted to play shortstop.

-Attending Oglethorpe College in Atlanta, Appling stayed for two years.
+Appling attended Oglethorpe College in Atlanta for two years.
 In 1930, the Oglethorpe baseball team was undefeated in a 15-game season; in his last game at Oglethorpe, Appling hit three home runs against Mercer University.

-Appling was signed by the Southern League Atlanta Crackers that year.
+Appling signed with the Atlanta Crackers of the Southern League that year.
 He was a good hitter in his first year, but committed 42 errors in 104 games.
 The Chicago Cubs showed some interest at first, but decided not to sign him, and the White Sox ended up purchasing him from the Crackers for $20,000.

 MLB playing career

 Early career

 Appling appeared in only six games for the White Sox in 1930.
 He hit for a .232 batting average in 96 games in 1931.
 In 1933 his average increased from .274 to .322 in his first of nine straight .300 seasons.
 The White Sox lost more than 90 games in four of Appling's first five seasons with the team.

-His best season was 1936, when he batted .388, knocked in 124 runs (his only 100-RBI season), scored 111 times, recorded 204 hits, and had a team-record 27-game hitting streak.
+In 1936, Appling batted .388, with 124 runs batted in, scored 111 times, recorded 204 hits, and had a team-record 27-game hitting streak.
 His batting average was good for the first AL batting title won by a shortstop.
 It was the highest batting average recorded by a shortstop in the 20th century.
 He finished second in the AL Most Valuable Player voting and earned his first All-Star Game selection.
 He also turned a league-leading 119 double plays.